 -

-Preheat your oven to 350 degrees and line a 12 cup muffin pan with parchment liners.
+Preheat your oven to 350°F. Line a 12-cup muffin pan with parchment liners.

 -